Buttondown gives you two independent controls for keeping a newsletter private:

 By default, Buttondown newsletters allow public subscriptions.
-Anyone can sign up for your newsletter by visiting your newsletter's public page and completing the subscription form.
+Anyone can sign up by visiting your newsletter's public page and completing the subscription form.
 To learn more about adding subscribers, read Building your subscriber base.

 However, you may wish to keep your newsletter private.
 For example, if you're sending a newsletter to a small group of friends or colleagues, or if you're using Buttondown to send internal updates to your team at work, you probably don't want just anyone to be able to subscribe to it.